khenrix/twidder_web/README.md

 ## A simple social-networking web application for learning purposes

-This web application was created to learn some basic web programming techniques.
+This single page web application (SPA) was created to learn some basic web programming techniques.
 Be aware of some ugly code as this is the first 'real' web application I have worked on.
 Ruben however had some more experience and by collaborating we achieved a quite decent result.

 Big thanks to Ruben for helping me understand the basics and for collaborating with me on this project.